stadt-bielefeld/merge-tiles/README.md

 # merge-tiles
-It allows you to merge a directory of wms-downloader tiles to a single tile.
+It allows you to merge a directory of wms-downloader tiles to a single tile or more tiles.

 ## Installation